n1developer-ubt/hiring-test-full-stack-tekkr/README.md

 ### Bonus Task
 - Add a visual AI Model selector in the chat homepage to allow switching between different models (eg. Gemini 2.5 Flash, GPT-5 mini) for the chat.

+### Deliverables
+- The Deliverable: A Loom video (screen only is fine) showing:
+- A 2-5 minute explanation of how you built your solution.
+- A link to your repository.
+- Note: It's not required to show your face.
+Share your screen, walk us through your code logic, and show us the app working.
+We care about your clarity of thought, not your presentation skills.